Tables

 By default, the Header and first row cells and the first row are text blocks.
 (When adding new content, you can add any type of block as described above.)

-As with any text block, you can click on Add personalization to insert a Data Field or System Field.
+As with any text block, you can click Add personalization to insert a Data Field or System Field.
 The Data Fields displayed are based on the Data Source selected (to select a data source, use the Contacts tab).
 You can insert a Data Field that is not in the currently selected Data Source by selecting Add Custom Field (it must, however, exist in one of your Data Sources).
-For each custom field that you add, you will be prompted to provide a default value to be used whenever there is no value present.
+For each custom field that you add, you will be prompted to provide a default to be used whenever there is no value present.
 System Fields are standard fields not dependent on any Data Source (mostly time and date related).

 For further information, see Personalizing communications.